mochi-hpc/margo-microservice-template/README.md

   pairs, a resource may be a database.
 The functionnalities of a provider may be enabled by multiple **backends**.
 For example, a database may be implemented using LevelDB, BerkeleyDB, or simply using an in-memory hash table.
-  Programs sending requests to a provider should be anaware of the backend used to implement the requested functionality.
+  Programs sending requests to a provider should **not** be anaware of the backend used to implement the requested functionality.
 This allows multiple backends to be tested, and for backends to evolve independently from user applications.
 * The client library is the library through which user applications interact with